Western Michigan University

 - Civil society and social movements

-Dr. Jim Butterfield is a professor and director of graduate studies in the Department of Political Science at Western Michigan University.
+Dr. Jim Butterfield is a professor emeritus in the Department of Political Science at Western Michigan University.